-Diageo representatives did not immediately respond to a request for comment.
+Diageo and Grunenthal representatives did not immediately respond to requests for comment.

-Thalidomide lawsuits have been filed across the world over the years, and all three companies have previously paid out settlements, many for millions of dollars.
-In 2010, the British government officially apologized to people hurt by the drug, after earlier agreeing to pay 20 million pounds ($31 million) to Thalidomide's victims.
+Thalidomide lawsuits have been filed across the world over the years, with many settled for millions of dollars.
+In 2010, the British government officially apologized to people hurt by the drug, after earlier agreeing to pay 20 million pounds ($31 million) to thalidomide's victims.